The West of England is an economically successful region where businesses start, grow and thrive.

 Over the next year, WECA will work alongside the LEP to build on existing relationships with the business community, to help us better understand how we can drive economic growth.
 By engaging with partners, we will develop a strategy that will maximise opportunities for the region.

-We are hosting a series of workshops to cover the four grand challenges as identified in the Government’s Industrial Strategy; AI and big data, ageing population, future mobility and clean growth.
+We are hosting a series of workshops to cover the four grand challenges as identified in the Government’s Industrial Strategy; AI and big data, ageing society, future mobility and clean growth.
 We are encouraging genuinely open discussion with local businesses in order to inform our work on the Local Industrial Strategy.

 Our operating framework sets out our priorities and forms the basis of WECA’s annual business plan for 2018/19.
 It will inform our regional response to the Government’s Industrial Strategy.